 The Foundation focuses on assisting people in five core areas, education access, community outreach, the arts, social justice, and leadership.
 Other organizations can come to the foundation and request support.
 If they decide to be long term partners, the Foundation will then open up resources that can transform the organization’s operating model.

 Dick DeVos is of Dutch ancestry, which heritage he shares with other famous American families such as the Roosevelts, Kochs, Van Burens, and Voorhees.
 Mr. DeVos believes that helping the community is essential to a wealthy individual’s daily duties.
 He feels that stewardship and his personal faith have helped shape understanding of becoming a wise philanthropist.
-Dick DeVos is known for debating labor union kingpin James Hoffa in a series of public debates in 2012.

 Dick DeVos is a member of the Windquest Group, an investment organization which specializes in technology, manufacturing, and environmental engineering.
 The Windquest Group takes the DeVos family fortune and turns it into something that can impact the future positively.
 Dick DeVos has fought the public education machine by advocating school vouchers for the poor.
 Although some of his legislative attempts have not been successful, Dick DeVos has successfully funded the Education Freedom Fund, which provides school vouchers to low income children.

 Know more: https:/www.crunchbase.com/person/dick-devos